 KPP: Beyond Kettlebell Basics

-Fourteen years ago, on the set of Kettlebell Basics for Strength Coaches and Personal Trainers,() I suggested to Brett Jones that we pass a kettlebell back and forth.
-That day we passed a kettlebell for the first time and the seeds were sown for what one day would grow into KPP.
-I was captivated by passing bells instantly and saw vast potential for developing kettlebell passing into a system beyond the basic two-hand pass into something much more.
+On the set of Kettlebell Basics for Strength Coaches and Personal Trainers, I suggested to my co star that we pass a kettlebell back and forth.
+That day the seeds were sown for what one day would grow into KPP.
+I was instantly captivated by passing bells and saw the vast potential for developing Kettlebell Partner Passing into a system beyond the basic two hand pass.

-Make no mistake KPP is not an easy path.
-It is not for everyone and it is not a practice that is without risk and responsibility.
+Make no mistake: KPP is not an easy path nor is it a practice that is without risk and responsibility.
 But what worthwhile path is easy and risk-free?
 That being said there is something in KPP for everyone it just may not be passing a kettlebell back and forth.

-KPP is versatile in its application, it can be applied to fit well with just about any style of training, it can be used as a warm up and cool down, to supplement other strength training protocols, and it can even be used as a standalone well-rounded strength and conditioning program.
+KPP is versatile in its application.
+KPP can be applied to fit well with just about any style of training; it can be used as a warm up and cool down, to supplement other strength training protocols, and as a standalone, well-rounded strength and conditioning program.
 Preparing for kettlebell passing without a partner can be accomplished with some suggestions from the KPP Solo foundations ebook.

-· Begin by letting go of the bell during the float phase of the swing and quickly catching it with both hands
+· Begin by letting go of the bell during the float phase of the swing and quickly catching it with both hands.

 · Progress to two hand backflips.
-Backflips will translate directly to flipping the bell to your partner
+Backflips will translate directly to flipping the bell to your partner.

-· Practice two-hand forward flips.
-This will prepare you for the straight pass
+· Practice two hand forward flips.
+This will prepare you for the straight pass.

-· In the first set, let the bell fly naturally without any attempt to control it
+· In the first set, let the bell fly naturally without any attempt to control it.

 · Ask yourself, “What would have happened if I had a partner in front of me?”

-· Progress to controlling the bell and make it flip so that it lands with the bell bottom straight down and the handle straight up.
-This is not as easy as it sounds
+· Progress to the straight pass, which means throwing the bell without flipping it and making it land with the bell bottom flat in the sand and the handle straight up (this is not as easy as it sounds!).

 I look forward to passing bells with you soon!!